Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Eugene Choi, Richard Pang, and Nikita Nangia for helpful discussions and feedback about the designs and implementation of this work.
-AC, SB, and KC are supported by National Science Foundation Awards 1922658 and 2046556.
+We are grateful to Eugene Choi, Richard Pang, and Nikita Nangia for helpful discussions and feedback about the design and implementation of this work.
+This work was supported by National Science Foundation Awards 1922658 and 2046556.
 CZ is supported by the DARPA PTG program.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation and DARPA.
 KC is additionally supported by 42dot, Hyundai Motor Company (under the project Uncertainty in Neural Sequence Modeling) and the Samsung Advanced Institute of Technology (under the project Next Generation Deep Learning: From Pattern Recognition to AI).
 This project has also benefited from financial support to SB by Eric and Wendy Schmidt (made by recommendation of the Schmidt Futures program), Open Philanthropy, and Apple.
 We also thank the NYU High-Performance Computing Center for in-kind support and OpenAI for providing access to and credits for their models via the API Academic Access Program.